man007yadav/Crypto-Sentiment/README.md

 ## Documentation

+For details of implementation refer to the comments in the script code.

 1. **Libraries used**
    * spaCy - Used for Language Detection for English and Sentiment Polarity scores of messages.
    * plotly - Used to plot the Number of messages per day and Avg Sentiment Polarity per day plots.